anan44/it-starts-with-clojure/materials/3-first-project/1-minimum-viable-product.md

 Since split is not from clojure.core or from our namespace sum-em-up.core, we have to specify to clojure where exactly is it located.
-That is done with **clojure.string/** .
+That is done with `clojure.string/` .
 After that we just write the name of the function we are calling.
 Next weird thing is **#"\s+"**.
 This something known as [Regex](https://en.wikipedia.org/wiki/Regular_expression) pattern.
-In clojure we can specify regex patterns by adding # in front of a string.
+In Clojure we can specify regex patterns by adding # in front of a string.
 As you might know,
 Regex is not Clojure specific thing, but a handy tool found in one form or another from almost all modern programming languages.